lyusupov/SoftRF/case/v5/README.md

 3D print three STL files from this folder: **Body**, **Lid** and **Face**.
 You may pick some printing advisories on [my Thingiverse page](http://www.thingiverse.com/thing:3041339).<br>
 If you are unable to print the parts by yourself - you may consider to find an appropriate local 3D service provider and place an order with assistance of [3DHubs portal](http://www.3dhubs.com/).

-At first insert printed face panel into front rails.
+At first, insert printed face panel into front rails.
 Place T-Beam board into the enclosure's main body.
 Put lid on top of the assembly.
 Fasten the lid with four 2.5x10 mm screws.

 # GoPro mount option

 Two variants of main body are available.
-One is with GoPro mount and another one is without.
+One is with GoPro mount and another one is without it.

 ![](https://github.com/lyusupov/SoftRF/raw/master/documents/images/SoftRF-Case-v5-Exterior-GoPro.jpg)